everdimension/heroku-webapp2-python2-starter/README.md

 web application on your computer!

 #### Stopping the server
-`heroku local` command launched a local "server" which accepts http requests.
+`heroku local` command launches a local "server" which accepts http requests.
 To stop this server, press <kbd>ctrl + c</kbd> (<kbd>command + c</kbd> on Mac).

 ### Deploy